 For myself, when my husband died, I didn't end up in the emergency room complaining of chest pain, but within days of his funeral, I did find myself at a medical clinic.
 I was diagnosed with bronchitis, a double ear infection, and a sinus infection.
 In other words, I needed a medical intervention in the form of antibiotics.
-Although, I was only 33 at the time, and a distance runner, I still suffered from the physical effects of grief.
+Although I was only 33 at the time, and a distance runner, I still suffered from the physical effects of grief.

-Over four years ago, I began to do research for my book, "A Widow's Guide to Healing" I wanted to know and understand how other widows coped with grief, so I interviewed dozens of widows.
+Over four years ago, I began to do research for my book, A Widow's Guide to Healing.
+I wanted to know and understand how other widows coped with grief, so I interviewed dozens of widows.
 Their age and financial, educational, and religious backgrounds varied.
-One widow named Julie, 34, said, "For about six months I had heart palpitations.
+A widow named Julie, 34, said, "For about six months I had heart palpitations.
 Sometimes it felt like I was having a heart attack and other times my heart would beat out of my chest."

 Another widow, Penny, 47, said, "At first after M (my husband) died, I was nervous and anxious all the time.
 I would be sitting and reading and find that my legs were shaking or that I had a queasy feeling in my stomach."

-Parts of this piece contain excerpts from Kristin Meekhof's book, "A Widow's Guide to Healing."
-Real names were not used
+Parts of this piece contain excerpts from Kristin Meekhof's book, A Widow's Guide to Healing.
+Real names were not used.